 The Warm Up - (Kindergarten - Grade 3)

-This year grades K to 3 students are invited to be a part of the program.
-The trading cards will focus on Harvey, the Calgary Flames' team mascot.
+Grades K to 3 students are invited to be a part of the program.
+The trading cards focus on Harvey, the Calgary Flames' team mascot.
 Teachers are free to determine how the cards will be distributed to their students based on literacy strategies they are using in their classrooms.
-The Harvey trading cards are specifically for the Kindergarten to Grade 3 students.
+The Harvey trading cards are specifically designed for Kindergarten to Grade 3 students.

 A second alternative allows teachers to challenge their class to develop a process for students to earn each trading card as a group.
 Earning the trading cards through teamwork and perseverance could be the theme.
 From the whole class earning a trading card each time a literacy goal is achieved, to accolades for taking personal risks such as reading aloud in class for the first time, or being a leader of literacy in the classroom, students and their teacher together can determine the route to distributing the trading cards.